tusharbhutt/Endless-Nodes/README.md

 I am not a programmer, nor do I care to be.
 I have a fulltime job that eats up 50-60 houts a week and I made these nodes for myself.
 I’ve tested the nodes on my system and uploaded them as they see to work.
 They may or may not work for you or on your system.

 If you have issues, ask me **nicely** for help.
-Your tone matters; I'm too old and tired to pay attention to people who think I blew up their machines and I will be as short and presumptuous with you as you are with me.
+Your tone matters; I'm too old and tired to pay attention to people who think I blew up their machines, and I will be as short and presumptuous with you as you are with me.
 If how I react to you if you are difficult bothers you, some self-reflection is in order on your part.
 In simple terms: the world has too many self-important people, so stop adding to the list.

 ## Node List